anothervictimofsurvivalinstinct/youtube-dl-server/README.md

 The docker image exposes port 8080 for the webserver.

+#### Docker-Compose install: ####

+1. Change necessaries in the docker-compose file such as storage location, ports and passwords
+2. build image to use locally: `docker build -t victim/youtube-dl-server:latest .`
+3. docker-compose up -d

 ## Having an issue?

 Leave an issue on this page as the original is being re-written in C++ and I don't do that.